2022 NBA Draft prospects who improved their stock after March Madness

 - Paolo BancheroAmerican-Italian basketball player

-2022 NBA Draft prospects who improved their stock after March Madness originally appeared on NBC Sports Philadelphia
+2022 NBA Draft prospects who improved their stock after March Madness originally appeared on NBC Sports Boston

 March Madness 2022 is over.